-- 1. Ensure that the Results are the dominant focus of district performance. - 1.2.
-Serve as the link between the community ownership and the operational organization.
-Initiate and maintain constructive dialog with students, parents/guardians, the community, and other important stakeholder groups in order to engage them in the work of the Board and the District. - 2.3.
-Establish Develop written governing policies that address the broadest levels of all organizational decisions and situations.: - a.
-Ends Results: What end results are desired for whom and at what cost The intended outcomes for the students served by the District. - b.
-Executive Limitations Operational Expectations: Constraints on executive authority that establish the boundaries of - prudence and ethics within which all executive activity and decisions must take place

-Statements of the Board's values about operational matters delegated to the Superintendent, including both actions to be accomplished and those prohibited. - c.
-Governance ProcessCulture: Specification of how the Board conceives, carries out and monitors - its own tasks Definition of the Board's own work, the processes it will employ, and conditions within which it will accomplish that work. - d.
-Board-Superintendent Linkage Relationship: How authority is delegated and its proper use monitored; - the Superintendent role, authority and accountability The role relationship of the Superintendent and the Board, including the specified authority of the Superintendent and the process for monitoring district and Superintendent performance. - e.
-Operational Governance Policies: Rules governing the legal status and operation of the Board. - 3.4.
-Define and require demonstration of accountability for successful organizational performance on Ends Results and Executive Limitations Operational Expectations. - 5.
+- 1. Ensure that the Results are the dominant focus of district performance. - 2.
+Initiate and maintain constructive dialog with students, parents/guardians, the community, and other important stakeholder groups in order to engage them in the work of the Board and the District. - 3.
+Develop written governing policies that address the broadest levels of all organizational decisions and situations: - a.
+Results: The intended outcomes for the students served by the District - b.
+Operational Expectations: Statements of the Board's values about operational matters delegated to the Superintendent, including both actions to be accomplished and those prohibited - c.
+Governance Culture: Definition of the Board's own work, the processes it will employ, and conditions within which it will accomplish that work - d.
+Board-Superintendent Relationship: The role relationship of the Superintendent and the Board, including the specified authority of the Superintendent and the process for monitoring district and Superintendent performance - e.
+Operational Governance Policies: Rules governing the legal status and operation of the Board. - 4.
+Define and require demonstration of accountability for successful organizational performance on Results and Operational Expectations. - 5.
 Advocate for the district and the students it serves, including legislative awareness of the district's viability and its needs. - 6.
 Ensure acceptable Superintendent performance through effective monitoring of Results and Operational Expectations policies. - 7.
-Ensure acceptable Board performance through effective evaluation of Board actions and processes.

-- 4.8.Serve as final district-level decision-maker for appeals that are brought to the Board under state or federal law, contract or established district procedure.
-5.9.Annually develop and adopt Budget Development Guidelines. - 6.10.
-Develop ballot issues for bond and levy elections. - 7.11.
-Provide complete and accurate public information regarding qualifications and boundaries for school board elections. - 8.12.
-Name schools and mascots. - 9.13.
-Annually determine requirements for earning a diploma from the district for each high school, in addition to those which the state requires. - 10.14.
+Ensure acceptable Board performance through effective evaluation of Board actions and processes. - 8.
+Serve as final district-level decision-maker for appeals that are brought to the Board under state or federal law, contract or established district procedure. - 9.
+Annually develop and adopt Budget Development Guidelines. - 10.
+Develop ballot issues for bond and levy elections. - 11.
+Provide complete and accurate public information regarding qualifications and boundaries for school board elections.

+- 12. Name schools and mascots. - 13.
+Annually determine requirements for earning a diploma from the district for each high school, in addition to those which the state requires. - 14.
 Determine by consensus of the Board, Board member participation in affiliated organizations.

 December 14, 2005 - Adoption

 March 12, 2008 - Monitored, no changes

 February 28, 2009 - Monitored, no changes

 March 9, 2011 - Monitored, updated

 March 7, 2012 - Monitored, no changes

 November 28, 2012 - Monitored, revised

 August 5, 2013 - Monitored, revised

 July 31, 2014 - Monitored, no changes

 September 22, 2022 - Monitored, revised

 August 24, 2023 - Revised

+Xxxxxx, 2024 - Converted to Coherent Governance

-To complete its work products with governance style consistent with Board policies, the Board will pursue an annual agenda which continually: The Board will follow an annual work plan that includes continual monitoring and review of all policies, engagement sessions with the community, students and other stakeholder groups, and professional development to improve Board performance.
+The Board will follow an annual work plan that includes continual monitoring and review of all policies, engagement sessions with the community, students and other stakeholder groups, and professional development to improve Board performance.